-The most valuable skill you can develop as a musician is learning to read music.
-While it’s possible to learn to play “by ear,” reading music opens up the world to you as an artist!
+The most valuable skill you can develop as a violinist is learning how to read violin sheet music.
+While it’s possible to learn to play “by ear,” being able to read music can open up a whole new musical world for you!

-There are many different ways to write music.
+There are many different kinds of music notes.
 Guitarists often read off of charts outlining the chord progressions for the song.
 Drummers have a rhythm chart showing them what to play.
-As a violinist, however, you’ll most likely be reading off of violin sheet music.
+As a violinist, however, you’ll most likely be reading violin sheet music.

 - Rhythm – notes, rests, dots, accents, etc.